tc39/proposal-ses/README.md

 Note that this proposal was previously called "proposal-frozen-realms".
 However, with progress on [proposal-realms](https://github.com/tc39/proposal-realms), the [realms-shim](https://github.com/Agoric/realms-shim), and the [ses-shim](https://github.com/Agoric/SES), we found we no longer needed to distinguish frozen-realms from SES.
 Most historical references to "Frozen Realms" are best interpreted as being about an older version of SES.

 Champions
-  - Mark S. Miller
+  - Mark S. Miller, Agoric
-  - JF Paradis
+  - JF Paradis, Agoric
-  - Caridy Patino
+  - Caridy Patiño, Salesforce
-  - Chip Morningstar
+  - Patrick Soquet, Moddable

 ----